 - Healthful oils (Olive, walnut, flaxseed, macadamia, avocado, coconut)

 - Legumes (including peanuts)

 - Refined sugar

 What’s Important to You?

-By going grain-free and only consuming natural foods, you’re preventing all of these toxins from entering your body, thereby boosting your health immediately, draining your body of toxins and boosting your immune system so that illness and disease stands no chance against your body!
+By going grain-free and only consuming natural foods, you’re preventing all of these toxins from entering your body, thereby boosting your health immediately, draining your body of toxins and boosting your immune system so that illness and disease stand no chance against your body!

 Going Grain-Free is a personal choice that only you can make.
 But before you eat that next French fry or chug down that soda, be mindful of what it’s doing to your body – creating a perfect environment for disease to enter and thrive.